JBarnbeck/Augmenting-Masterpieces/publications.md

 ***Topics***

-+ "That's what we think they want". on the design process of the interfaces, digital tendencies in museums, physical reception of artworks
++ "That's what we think they want". on the design process of the interfaces, digital tendencies in museums, physical reception of artworks.
+Mapping and suggestion how to fill in the blank spots.
 + Right in the middle of things. on the position of the embedded researcher & public-private partnerships
 +